 Level: intermediate

-Want to do lying leg curl without the machine?
-This exercise makes for the perfect replacement to the leg curl machine.
-It exactly replicates the movement, but the resistance is applied differently (which makes it harder).
+Dumbbell lying leg curls are the perfect hamstring exercise if you want to do the lying leg curl without the machine.
+Dumbbell lying leg curs replicate the machine’s movement perfectly, but the resistance is applied differently (which makes it harder).
 You only need one dumbbell of appropriate weight to perform this exercise.

 - Lie on the floor with a dumbbell placed between your feet (hold the ‘bell’ of the dumbbell between the middle of your feet).